Achilles’ heel of the Turkish economy – part one

 In the Turkish economy, there are important structural problems that will take time to solve, and promising a transition from inflation in the short term is a fruitless political act. |

-According to the international group Tasnim news agency, the economic crisis in Turkey continues continues and apparently the economic team of Mehmet Shimshek has not been able to take any special action in the 7 months since he took the helm. and there are only 53 days left for municipal elections.
+According to Webangah News quoted by Tasnim News agency, the economic crisis in Turkey continues continues and apparently the economic team of Mehmet Shimshek has not been able to take any special action in the 7 months since he took the helm. and there are only 53 days left for municipal elections.
 In this situation, Erdogan expects the economic team of his cabinet to do something.
 But many Turkish economists have three important messages for Erdogan, none of which are typical of the president.

 They explain the reasons for the economic crisis and the ever-increasing inflation and instability in the Turkish market as follows.
 They describe: